lisawray/groupie/README.md

 Groupie helps you display and manage complex RecyclerView layouts.
 It lets you treat your content as logical groups and handles change notifications for you -- think sections with headers and footers, expandable groups, blocks of vertical columns, and much more.
 It makes it easy to handle asynchronous content updates and insertions and user-driven content changes.
 At the item level, it abstracts the boilerplate of item view types, item layouts, viewholders, and span sizes.

 Groupie was developed as an internal library at Genius because none of the existing solutions for multiple view types or groups were simple or flexible enough for us.
-We decided to make it public at this early stage in order to encourage discussion about managing and developing complex, rich user interfaces with RecyclerView.
+We decided to make it public to encourage discussion about managing and developing complex, rich user interfaces with RecyclerView.

 <img src="http://i.imgur.com/eftOE0v.gif" width="300px"/>